hongcheki/sweet-watermark/README.md

 ```

 ### 4. Calculating Metrics (AUROC, TPR)
-With both metric output files from machine-generated and human-written codes, we finally calculate metrics including AUROC and TPR and update attach the results to `EVALUATION_RESULTS_FNAME_MACHINE`.
+With both metric output files from machine-generated and human-written codes, we calculate metrics including AUROC and TPR and update the results to `EVALUATION_RESULTS_FNAME_MACHINE`.

 ```
 python calculate_auroc_tpr.py \